-- Grass grows at different rates at different times of the year.
-In the summer heat, it is best to cut grass at the 64 mm (2-1/2 inch), 76 mm (3 inch), or 89 mm (3-1/2 inch) cutting-height settings.
-Cut only about a third of the grass blade at a time.
-Do not cut below the 64 mm (2-1/2 inch) setting unless the grass is sparse or it is late fall when grass growth begins to slow down. - When cutting grass over 15 cm (6 inches) tall, first mow at the highest cutting-height setting and a slower speed; then mow again at a lower setting for the best lawn appearance.
-If the grass is too long and the leaves clump on top of the lawn, the machine may plug and cause the engine to stall. - Alternate the mowing direction.
-This helps disperse the clippings over the lawn for even fertilization.

-If the finished lawn appearance is unsatisfactory, try 1 or more of the following:
+- Cut only about a third of the grass blade at a time.
+Do not cut below 64 mm (2-1/2 inches) unless the grass is sparse or it is late fall when grass growth begins to slow down. - When cutting grass over 15 cm (6 inches) tall, mow at the highest cutting height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
+If the grass is too long, the machine may plug and cause the engine to stall. - Wet grass and leaves tend to clump on the yard and can cause the machine to plug or the engine to stall.
+Avoid mowing in wet conditions. - Be aware of a potential fire hazard in very dry conditions, follow all local fire warnings, and keep the machine free of dry grass and leaf debris. - Alternate the mowing direction.
+This helps disperse the clippings over the lawn for even fertilization. - If the finished lawn appearance is unsatisfactory, try 1 or more of the following: - Replace the blade or have it sharpened. - Walk at a slower pace while mowing. - Raise the cutting height on your machine. - Cut the grass more frequently. - Overlap cutting swaths instead of cutting a full swath with each pass.

-- Sharpen the blade.

-- Mow at a slower pace.

-- Raise the cutting height on your machine.

-- Cut the grass more frequently.

-- Overlap cutting swaths instead of cutting a full swath with each pass.